kevinyswong/kevinyswong.github.io/index.md

-fickle, the vogue, and the trendy passing fads in modern consumerism, but perhaps I shouldn't be complaining if it boosts Asian representation and alters the Pavlovian conditioning away from old stereotypes in mass culture, even if it becomes a continuous stream of robotic Candy Crush.
+fickle, the vogue, and the trendy passing fads in modern consumerism, but perhaps I shouldn't be complaining if it boosts Asian representation and alters the Pavlovian conditioning away from old stereotypes in mass culture, even if it becomes a continuous stream of robotic, soulless Candy Crush.
 Every band has its heyday, but I suppose we each have for us our own terminal time and place whose only mystery is as difficult as filling in two variables.
 I'm not privy to the details of Lee Jung-hyun's work but I wouldn't be surprised if she was the one who envisioned the concept, convinced the producers on its viability, wrote the lyrics, choreographed the dance, and went onto the stage doing her thing, all 5'2" of her.

 Needless to say, this sort of thing is possible only in the imprudent craze of youth, and Lee Jung-hyun was 19 when she came up with the song; now in her 40s,